manjunathb4461/problem_recommendation_system/README.md

 and user’s history.

 There are 4 different parts of this recommendation system described as below:
 1. Recommender system through collaborative filtering.
-F or each user, recommender system recommend the problem based on how similar users solved the problem.
+For each user, recommender system recommend the problem based on how similar users solved the problem.
 For each user, user activity data is collected when the user visits the platform and based on the user activity data of similar users the problem will be recommended.